 While the information provided here is a great place to start, there is a lot more to being a skilled, knowledgeable, and responsible hunter.
 Picking out the right gear is an absolute must, and Grabagun is the right place to find everything you need.

 Owning and operating a handgun is awesome.
-They are some of the best-utilized weapons for defense and safety.
-Whether you are a seasoned weapon owner or someone who is just beginning to look into owning a weapon, there is always something that anyone can learn about operating a handgun.
+They are some of the best-utilized firearm for defense and safety.
+Whether you are a seasoned firearm owner or someone who is just beginning to look into owning a firearm, there is always something that anyone can learn about operating a handgun.
 So here is a little crash course in handguns that you may find useful.

 First, let’s take a look at some of the types of handguns that are currently on the market.
 Some of the most common types are: